na-na-hi/renget/archive/z2sqy.md

 The crowd roared in approval, a cheer rising up to the roof and beyond, before they went silent with an authoritative flick of a sheathed sword from Nebulous Storm.

 “To do this, we have several objectives.
 We need to keep the so-called **‘Heroes’** of this city on their feet.
 We will lead several harrying strikes and skirmishes on choice agencies to keep them busy and on the back foot.
 Additionally, we have a few other targets.
 The Enforcers have a large presence here, and we will need to deal with them.
-Not only are they going to be attempting to disrupt our actions and kill or capture all of us, they’re bringing an important ally to Kyoto to imprison them where they think we cannot reach.
+Not only are they going to be attempting to disrupt our actions and kill or capture all of us, they’re bringing one of our important allies to Kyoto to imprison them where they think we cannot reach.
 So, to begin with, Hornet…”

 Junichi zoned out, letting his attention move away from Nebulous Storm.
 This was the part where he didn’t need to pay attention.
 The big boss would dish out the imperatives, the important and strongest members would be assigned activities, then they’d in turn take their pick from the mooks to accompany him - this is where he’d come in.
 As he figured, he’d get recruited by Hornet to join up with a harassment team, just like last time.